 Contracts & Legal

-Determination and Findings
+Determinations and Findings

-Determination and Findings (D&F) (FAR Subpart 1.7) is a special form of written approval by an authorized official that is required by statute or regulation as a prerequisite to taking certain contract actions.
+Determinations and Findings (D&F) (FAR Subpart 1.7) is a special form of written approval by an authorized official that is required by statute or regulation as a prerequisite to taking certain contract actions.
 The “determination” is a conclusion or decision supported by the “findings.’’
 The findings are statements of fact or rationale essential to support the determination and must cover each requirement of the statute or regulation.
 A D&F is normally for an individual contract action.

-Class Determination and Findings (D&F) [1]
+Class Determinations and Findings (D&F) [1]

 • A class D&F provides authority for a class of contract actions.
 A class may consist of contract actions for the same or related supplies or services or other contract actions that require essentially identical justification.